jabrena/type-problems/README.md

 ![](docs/images/javaTypes.png)

-From Java 8, you can use `Monads`, a parameterized Types to model data with complex state.
+From Java 8, you can use `Monads`, a parameterized Types to wrap values into a context and apply functions on it.
 What Monads are available in Java 8+?

 - [Stream< T >](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html)
 - [Optional< T >](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html)